pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 After all prerequisites are completed, install the Prisma Scanner.
 See [Install another scanner for Supply Chain Security Tools - Scan](install-scanners.hbs.md).

-## Known Limitations
+## Known Limits

-- AWS ECR is not supported.
-- OpenShift is not supported.
+- OpenShift is not supported